PetrGlad/interview-webmon/README.md

 ## Build and run

-Tor run in a Docker container add user and service keys to `config/keys` as described above then run `./run.sh`.
+To run in a Docker container add user and service keys to `config/keys` as described above then run `./run.sh` to launch it, or `./test.sh` to do integration tests.

 If you run directly on your machine install python prerequisites and `libpq-dev` system package, e.g.: